intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

         return x
 ```

-It's also necessary for us to define a `model_creator` function which returns the network for creating an estimator for PyTorch.
+It's also necessary for us to define a `model_creator` function which returns the network for creating a PySpark Estimator for PyTorch.

 ```python
 def model_creator(config):